s-ralli/WARP/README.md

 The reference folder provides sample files for these 3 files.
 Each sample file contains the required header except for the Sharing_Information.txt, for which spacing of data is also provided as an example.
 Please note that the file's name should be similar to the sample files provided.

-**Note:** Subtyp1 in the Incidence_Information.txt file is the combination of disease and gender.
+**Note:** Subtyp1 in the Incidence_Information.txt file is the combination of disease and sex.

 ## Command to run WARP -
 1. The requirements.txt provides additional python libraries that are need to run the WARP pipeline.
 These libraries need to be saved in a folder within the WARP.